Cosmic microwave background: Features

 In addition to temperature anisotropy, the CMB should have an angular variation in polarization.
 The polarisation at each direction in the sky has an orientation described in terms of E-mode and B-mode polarization.
 The E-mode signal is a factor of 10 less strong than the temperature anisotropy; it supplements the temperature data as they are correlated.
 The B-mode signal is even weaker but may contain additional cosmological data.

 The anisotropy is related to physical origin of the polarisation.
 Excitation of an electron by linear polarised light generates polarized light at 90 degrees to the incident direction.
 If the incoming radiation is isotropic, different incoming directions create polarizations that cancel out.
 If the incoming radiation has quadrupole anisotropy, residual polarization will be seen.

 Other than the temperature and polarization anisotropy, the CMB frequency spectrum is expected to feature tiny departures from the black-body law known as spectral distortions.
 These are also at the focus of an active research effort with the hope of a first measurement within the forthcoming decades, as they contain a wealth of information about the primordial universe and the formation of structures at late time.

 The CMB contains the vast majority of photons in the universe by a factor of 400 to 1; the number density of photons in the CMB is one billion times (10^{9}) the number density of matter in the universe.
 The present-day energy density of CMB photons greatly exceeds that of the photons emitted by all the stars over the history of the universe.
 Without the expansion of the universe to cause the cooling of the CMB, the night sky would shine as brightly as the Sun.
 The energy density of the CMB is 0.260 eV/cm3, about 411 photons/cm^{3}.

 History

 Early speculations

 In 1931, Georges Lemaître speculated that remnants of the early universe may be observable as radiation, but his candidate was cosmic rays.
 Richard C. Tolman showed in 1934 that expansion of the universe would cool blackbody radiation while maintaining a thermal spectrum.

 The cosmic microwave background was first predicted in 1948 by Ralph Alpher and Robert Herman, in a correction they prepared for a paper by Alpher's PhD advisor George Gamow.
-Alpher and Herman were able to estimate the temperature of the cosmic microwave background to be 5 K.
+They reasoned that if there was a Big Bang, the expansion of the universe would have stretched the high-energy radiation of the very early universe into the microwave region of the electromagnetic spectrum, and down to a temperature of about 5 K.